TomatenKuchenDEV/docs/docs/counting.md

 The start number, used on first message in a counting channel and after reset.
 Default 1.

 ## Step
-Wie weit Zahlen voneinander entfernt liegen.
+The steps/difference between the current and the next number.
 Default 1.

 Example:
 - `1`: 1, 2, 3